coleifer/peewee/docs/peewee/models.rst

         (Event.event_date.month == now.month))

 .. note::
     SQLite does not have a native date type, so dates are stored in formatted text columns.
 To ensure that comparisons work correctly, the dates need to be formatted so they are sorted lexicographically.
 That is why they are stored, by default, as ``YYYY-MM-DD HH:MM:SS``.

-BareField
-^^^^^^^^^

-The :py:class:`BareField` class is intended to be used only with SQLite.
-Since SQLite uses dynamic typing and data-types are not enforced, it can be perfectly fine to declare fields without *any* data-type.
-In those cases you can use :py:class:`BareField`.
-It is also common for SQLite virtual tables to use meta-columns or untyped columns, so for those cases as well you may wish to use an untyped field.

-:py:class:`BareField` accepts a special parameter ``coerce``.
-This parameter is a function that takes a value coming from the database and converts it into the appropriate Python type.
-For instance, if you have a virtual table with an un-typed column but you know that it will return ``int`` objects, you can specify ``coerce=int``.

 .. _custom-fields:

 Creating a custom field
 ^^^^^^^^^^^^^^^^^^^^^^^

 It isn't too difficult to add support for custom field types in peewee.
 In this example we will create a UUID field for postgresql (which has a native UUID column type).

 To add a custom field type you need to first identify what type of column the field data will be stored in.
 If you just want to add python behavior atop, say, a decimal field (for instance to make a currency field) you would just subclass :py:class:`DecimalField`.
 On the other hand, if the database offers a custom column type you will need to let peewee know.
 This is controlled by the :py:attr:`Field.db_field` attribute.

 Let's start by defining our UUID field: